 The foundation frequently approves applications from museums seeking funds to purchase individual works of art for their collections.
 The initiative for the acquisition comes from the museum in question.
 With respect for the museums’ professional insight and knowledge, the board assesses whether the purchase matches the museum’s profile and acquisition strategy.
 It is a constant ambition for the foundation to enrich museums with individual high-quality works of art that exceed the museums’ budgets – to the benefit of the museums and their guests.

 As a matter of principle, the institutions do not choose the works or the artists.
 Thus, the foundation takes an active role in determining what works should be put on display – and by which artists.
-Ultimately, it is up to the institutions to decide whether a proposed decoration is appropriate, but this decision is made in a close dialogue with the foundation.
-In connection with large-scale decorative projects, the normal procedure is to carry out a draft project (for which the foundation compensates the artist, regardless of the eventual decision).
+Ultimately, it is up to the institutions to decide whether a proposed art project is appropriate, but this decision is made in a close dialogue with the foundation.
+In connection with large-scale art projects, the normal procedure is to carry out a draft project (for which the foundation compensates the artist, regardless of the eventual decision).

-3. Art research
+Art research and publications

 Apart from the three main areas, the board has allocated funds to grant innovative initiatives that seek to improve the conditions for creating and experiencing pictorial arts, within the framework of the charter.
 The foundation also takes a catalytic role, in the sense that the board may choose to initiate new projects that it finds relevant or take the initiative to establish partnerships to take on given challenges in a collaborative effort.